-When enabled (default), ESS balances the total power (L1 + L2 + L3) to zero.
+When enabled (default), ESS balances the total power (L1 + L2 + L3) to zero Watt.
 When disabled, ESS balances each phase separately to zero.

-For single phase systems, this setting, either enabled or disabled, has no effect, and can therefore be ignored.
+For single phase systems, this setting has no effect - whether 'enabled' or 'disabled'- and can therefore be ignored.

-With Phase compensation enabled, the (single phase) ESS uses the battery to balance to total of all phase to 0 Watt.
+With Phase compensation enabled, the (single phase) ESS uses the battery to balance the combined power of all phases to 0 W (zero watts).

-See the following example, where the ESS is connected to L1, and by compensating for phase L2 and L3 as well, it regulates the total power at the distribution panel to 0 W.
+See the following example: ESS is connected to L1, and by compensating for phases L2 and L3 as well, it regulates the total power at the distribution panel to 0 W.

 |Load||100 W||400 W||200 W||700 W|

 With Phase compensation disabled, the (single phase) ESS uses the battery to balance only L1 to 0 W. L2 and L3 are visible on the CCGX, but not used by the ESS in any way.